-If you're like me, you like to have the social interaction online with people who are also tracking their fitness.
-It can help to have a group of people online that cheer you on and can discuss fitness topics.
+If you're like me, you like to have social interaction online with people who are also tracking their fitness.
+It can help to have a group of people online who cheer you on and can discuss fitness topics.

 On fitness social websites you can also set goals together or even organize virtual fitness competitions, ask questions pertaining to fitness, and much more!